psu13/mutable-hakyll/draft/measurement.md

 1. Hughes' [The Structure and Interpretation of Quantum Mechanics](https://www.hup.harvard.edu/catalog.php?isbn=9780674843929) starts this way too, but is a more philosophical look at the material.

+### Notes

+[^1]: The way you calculate a probability of 1/2 for the undefined states is to represent them as a random "mixture" of all possible spin states and use a more general state object called a density matrix to represent the state.
+With this representation the probability of getting either spin up or spin down in the experiment then turns out to be 1/2.
+Any of the references above can teach you about this.